chrisholmes/event-sourcing-spike/README.md

 the behaviour  needed to update the aggregate
 (e.g. [`Certificate::CreateEvent#apply(certificate)`](app/models/certificate/create_event.rb#L27)).

-When an event is create should use its validation callbacks to check that the event can be applied to its associated aggregate.
+When an event is created it should use its validation callbacks to check that the event can be applied to its associated aggregate.

 ## Tests